The Mystery of Ingrid Pitt

 1971

-1986, Kät[h]e Küttner, Berthold's widow, dies in January
+1986, Kät[h]e Küttner, Berthold's widow and Ingrid's mother, dies in January

 Komentarze